 - 1. Making the GP (General Practice) surgery more accessible: Increase awareness about the GP registration process, the services available for the community and how to get appointments.
 This will help to increase GP registrations and access to GPs, who can then take steps towards building trust with East Timorese community members.
 The Eaglebridge PCN has raised awareness that there is no requirement for ID documents or immigration status documents for GP registrations. - 2.
-Increase the understanding of the community among primary care staff, particularly receptionists, who are the first point of contact for the community through cultural competency training. - 3.
+Increase the understanding of the community among hospital trust, primary care staff and the voluntary sector, who are often the first point of contact for the community. - 3.
 Raise awareness about TB prevalence among the East Timorese community in Crewe, and awareness about the treatment and prognosis, with the aim of increasing take-up of TB screening, which is essential in finding and treating latent TB. - 4.
 Finally, explore ways to increase integration with the wider community in Crewe, by supporting the community to raise their profile through community events such as Independence Day celebrations.